Little Italy (2018 film): Plot

 Franca finally agrees to marry Carlo despite her promise not to remarry after her husband died.
-Nikki and Leo go for a ride around Little Italy, where they relive their childhood experiences together.
-They return to Leo's apartment, where they sleep together.
-Nikki receives a call from Corinne, reminding her that she needs the menu in a few days, otherwise she will promote another chef.
+Nikki and Leo ride around Little Italy, reliving their childhood.
+Returning to Leo's apartment, they sleep together.
+Corinne calls to remind Nikki that she needs the menu in a few days, otherwise she will promote another chef.
 Struggling, Nikki expresses her regrets to Leo.

-Franca and Carlo arrange a dinner for the families, during which they announce their relationship, but do not reveal their engagement.
-Upset at the revelation that their parents have been dating, Sal and Vince begin exchanging insults.
-Vince proposes entering a pizza competition against Sal saying that whoever loses will have to leave Little Italy.
-When they are reminded they are banned from the competition because of their fight years ago, they decide to have Nikki and Leo enter the competition.
-Nikki initially refuses to compete, and Vince asserts it is because she afraid to face Leo.
+Franca and Carlo arrange a dinner with the families to announce their relationship, without revealing their engagement.
+Upset, Sal and Vince begin exchanging insults.
+Vince proposes entering a pizza competition against Sal so whoever loses leaves Little Italy.
+Reminded they are banned from participating, they suggest Nikki and Leo enter for them.
+Nikki initially refuses, and Vince asserts it is because she's afraid to face Leo.
 Nikki and Leo start arguing about who let who win in soccer when they were kids.
-Leo makes a reference to them sleeping together the night before, and Nikki slaps him and storms out in anger.
+He makes a reference to them sleeping together the night before, so she slaps him and angrily storms out.

 At the competition, Leo is declared the winner and Nikki departs to the airport for London.
-However, Leo refuses to take the trophy after he realizes that Nikki had purposely switched their sauces so that Leo would win.
-Realizing that Nikki has gone to the airport, Leo and their families go after her.
-At the airport, Leo finds Nikki and declares that all he wants in life is her and that he is in love with her.
-Although she initially appears to reject him, she ultimately decides to stay with Leo.
-She declares her mutual love for him and they kiss.
-They confront their fathers about their fight years ago, and Sal and Vince admit that the fight was indirectly about their parents Franca and Carlo.
-In 1999, after winning the pizza competition, Sal and Vince argued about who to name the winning pizza after, resulting in the beginning of the rivalry.
-Franca and Carlo finally announce that they are getting married.
-Sal and Vince hug each other, formally ending the rivalry.
+However, he refuses to take the trophy after realizing that Nikki had purposely switched their sauces so he would win.
+Discovering that Nikki has gone to the airport, Leo and their families follow.
+There, Leo finds Nikki and declares that all he wants is her and that he is in love with her.
+Although initially seeming to reject him, she ultimately chooses Leo.
+Confessing she loves him too, they kiss.

+Confronting their fathers' about their age old fight, they reveal it was indirectly about their parents Franca and Carlo.
+In 1999, after winning the pizza competition, they argued about who to name the winning pizza after, resulting in the beginning of the rivalry.
+Franca and Carlo finally announce their engagement.
+Their sons hug, formally ending the feud.

 Some time later, the families celebrate at Nikki and Leo's new restaurant.
-Corinne, who came to Toronto to convince Nikki to return to London, reveals that she had to shut down her new restaurant after receiving negative reviews from critics.
-The families all dance together, and Nikki and Leo finally set up Jessie and Jogi as a couple.
+Corinne, who came to Toronto to convince Nikki to return to London, reveals she had to close her new restaurant after receiving negative critic reviews.
+The families all dance together, and Nikki and Leo finally help Jessie and Jogi get together.